Engines : Rover V8

 That, by any stretch of the imagination makes the V8 a hero.

-Were there any downsides to the “Rover” V8?
+Were there any downsides to the Rover V8?
 Yes: only that no one within Leyland was forceful enough to ensure that it was used in the Triumph Stag.
-With it, the Stag would have undoubtedly caused its maker a whole lot less grief, and therefore, remained in production for a lot longer.
-But even that is no fault of the engine – only the company’s shortsighted and partisan management.
+With it, the Stag would have undoubtedly caused its maker a whole lot less grief and, therefore, remained in production for a lot longer.
+That, though, is no fault of the engine – only the company’s shortsighted and partisan management.

 End of the road is near for well-travelled V8

-WELCOME to the automotive version of What’s My Line Guess today’s mystery guest.
+Welcome to the automotive version of What’s My Line and guess today’s mystery guest.

 Who – rather, what – am I?